rohithagannamaneedi/Ecommerce-Follow-Along/README.md

 Completed foundation for your E-Commerce Application.

 ## Milestone 2
-*Seperate folders for frontend and backend
+*Seperate folders for frontend and backend.
-*A functional Login Page in the frontend
+*A functional Login Page in the frontend.
-*Completed setting up tailwind-css
+*Completed setting up tailwind-css.

 ## Milestone 3
-*Organised the backend folder structure for scalability *Connected the server to MongoDB using Mongoose *Implemented error-handling middleware for API stability
+*Organised the backend folder structure for scalability.
+*Connected the server to MongoDB using Mongoose.
+*Implemented error-handling middleware for API stability.

+## Milestone 4
+*Created the user model in mongoose to define user data structure.
+*Developed the user controller to manage user authentication (signup,login).
+*Implemented multer for file handling, allowing user profile and product image.